 I spoke with Jansen Art Center‘s Amelia Chirichigno to get the low down on the vast array of music and dance performance, and fine art, ceramics, textile and jewelry classes and exhibits at Jansen Art Center.

-You can catch live music performances on Wednesdays at lunch time and on Thursday evenings in the Jansen cafe.
-A variety of performers share their favorites on piano, guitar, singer songwriters, often jazz and soul.
-Thursday evening is also when you might participate in a Paint and Wine night, where groups of friends paint in the style of a famous artist or era, such as flowers in the style of Georgia O’Keeffe or or the Goldfish of Matisse.
+You can catch live music performances on Wednesdays at lunch time and on Thursday evenings in the Firehall Cafe where a variety of performers share their favorites on piano, guitar, singer songwriters, often jazz and soul.
 Visitors can also participate in a host of one- and two-day classes in fine art, painting, ceramics, watercolor, weaving and textiles, jewelry-making and even the art of bonsai.
 Jansen also offers child and teen classes and four- and six-week classes in these subjects as well.

 Northwest Ballet Academy and other local dancers use Jansen as a performance space so, if you’re lucky, you just might catch local periodic productions of classics like The Nutcracker and other contemporary dance performance too.